 You might be shopping at a Big Box Store and find a standby generator with lettering on the box claiming to be a “Whole House Generator”.
 More than likely, the kit includes a 200-Amp ATS that connects to your home’s 200-Amp service, thus, covering the entire house.
 The generator itself can be as small as 12kW or up to 22kW.

 This is important: The term “Whole House” refers to the ATS, not the generator.
 If you connect a 200-Amp ATS to your home’s 200-Amp service, you now have “Whole House Coverage”.
 If you are looking for a Whole House Generator, it is critically important that you calculate the anticipated electrical loads, better still, consult an industry professional.
 An “industry professional” is not necessarily any electrical contractor.
 While there are many gifted electricians out there who can quickly resolve just about any electrical problem, the truth of the matter is many electricians have little or no experience installing a standby generator.
 The lesson to be learned here is to work with an experienced generator installer and, preferably, also an authorized dealer for the manufacturer.

 At Kiss Electric – we know residential generators.
-As an authorized dealer of Generac, Cummins and Kohler we can get you the best price on the unit, professionally install it, maintain and monitor it for you.
+As an authorized Generac dealer, we can get you the best price on the unit, professionally install it, maintain and monitor it for you.
 Please contact Kiss Electric for a free quote on Residential Generators.